 Technical Tricks -- Text mining ● tau package in R ● Python’s sklearn ● L2 penalty a must ● N-grams work well. ● Don’t forget the “trivial features”: length of text, number of words, etc. ● Many “text-mining” competitions on kaggle are actually dominated by structured fields -- KDD2014

 Technical Tricks -- Blending ● All models are wrong, but some are useful (George Box) ○ The hope is that they are wrong in different ways ● When in doubt, use average blender ● Beware of temptation to overfit public leaderboard ○ Use public LB + training CV ● The strongest individual model does not necessarily make the best blend ○ Sometimes intentionally built weak models are good blending candidates -- Liberty Mutual Competition

-Technical Tricks -- blending continued ● Try to build “diverse” models ○ Different tools -- GBM, Glmnet, RF, SVM, etc. ○ Different model specifications -- Linear, lognormal, poisson, 2 stage, etc. ○ Different subsets of features ○ Subsampled observations ○ Weighted/unweighted ○ … ● But, do not try “blindly” -- think more, try less
+Technical Tricks -- blending continued ● Try to build “diverse” models ○ Different tools -- GBM, Glmnet, RF, SVM, etc. ○ Different model specifications -- Linear, lognormal, poisson, 2 stage, etc. ○ Different subsets of features ○ Subsampled observations ○ Weighted/unweighted ○ … ● But, do not “peek at answers” (at least not too much)

 Apply what we learn outside of competitions ● Competitions give us really good models, but we also need to ○ Select the right problem and structure it correctly ○ Find good (at least useful) data ○ Make sure models are used the right way Competitions help us ● Understand how much “signal” exists in the data ● Identify flaws in data or data creation process ● Build generalizable models ● Broaden our technical horizon ● …